collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 I am going to use DjangoCon US website as an example throughout this talk.

 <!--
-I asked to do code review for the DjangoCon US website and started doing it.
-* I hope that providing concrete examples will reinforce your understanding

 DjangoCon US Website Homepage
 DjangoCon US Website Repo
 -->